kkbrum/ULA-app/user_guide.md

 6. Update `Admins.csv` with user credentials for whoever will be approving your matching.
 This is probably the DUS/DGS.
 Again, generate random 4 digit pins but only store them on the server.

 The server should now have all the files needed to get started.
+- Run `touch restart.txt` to have the app recognize your changes to these files.

 ## Student Preferences
 7. Test the student interface by filling it out for yourself (you can delete this later).